 Highlights from 2019

 Through BayKids Studios, I conducted several sessions and workshops making movies with children and youth receiving care from UCSF Children’s Hospitals and Lucile Packard Children’s Hospital Stanford.
 Additionally, I often worked with siblings and other family members.
 I assisted the young filmmakers in creating their own films onsite at Family House of San Francisco and Ronald McDonald House at Stanford; this included making documentaries, animations, live action films and more.
 It was always a joy to screen the films with popcorn and friends!
-It was an incredible working with Mark, from BayKids, with staff and volunteers from the facilities supporting these extraordinary young people.
+It was an incredible time working with Mark, from BayKids, along with staff and volunteers from the facilities supporting these extraordinary young people.

 In 2020, I will work with Mimi at BayKids to continue providing opportunities for children and youth to tell their stories.
 Each session never fails to reveal new perspectives of creativity, grace and bravery.

 In one of the highlights of the year, in June, the young filmmakers were treated to a screening of their films at the BayKids LucasFilm Festival in the Presidio.

 View films from the event: